trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 The study found that this wasn't just because of bots.
 It’s human nature.
 Lies are often engineered to be more novel, more shocking, and more emotionally stimulating than the boring, nuanced truth.
 The algorithms, detecting this high engagement, prioritize the lies and push them to the top of everyone’s feed.

-This creates **Quasi-Cults**—small, isolated pockets of society that operate on a completely different version of reality.
+This creates **Quasi-Cults** — small, isolated pockets of society that operate on a completely different version of reality.
 These "echo chambers" are reinforced by the platform.
 If you click on one conspiracy video, the "Paperclip Maximizer" realizes you like that flavor of dopamine and feeds you 50 more videos that are increasingly extreme.

 ### Conclusion: It's Not a Bug, It's the Product

-We used to think these issues—radicalization, misinformation, fragmentation—were unfortunate side effects.
+We used to think these issues — radicalization, misinformation, fragmentation — were unfortunate side effects.
 Bugs in the code.
 We now know that the Social Media giants have been aware of these problems for years.
 They choose not to fix them because fixing them would break the business model.
 You cannot solve the problem of "En-rage-ment" if your stock price depends on selling ads against that rage.

 This leads us to the inevitable conclusion of the MIT study: We need a new information ecosystem.
 Since the companies are too profitable to change themselves, this change must be imposed from the outside through **Policy**.
 We have to intervene in the business model itself.